Meet the Winners

 Northhampton Town FC Community Trust

 Using the power of football, this community campaign will inspire families in Northamptonshire to tackle food waste.
 With Planet League they’ll offer a gamified experience, setting football fans and their friends and families challenges from turning their leftovers into delicious new meals to transforming vegetable peelings into crisps.
 A series of fun workshops will further amplify the campaign and bring the whole community together to bring food waste right down.
+(Winner of The British Association for Sustainable Sport Fan Engagement Award 2024)

 The Wonki Collective